-What causes chronic pain, and how can you cope with it?
+What causes CP and how can you cope with it?

 The causes of chronic pain are varied and sometimes can be hard to pin down.

 On top of these causal conditions, chronic pain can sometimes worsen as a result of certain environmental or psychological factors.
-Some people find their pain is worse in cold weather or when sleeping on a certain mattress, for instance.
+For instance, some people find their pain is worse in cold weather or when sleeping on a certain mattress.